GeadManagementSystem/MSGT/readme.md

 decisions are good or not, in an acceptable amount of time.
 So, they will resort to pure instincts in making this important decision, rather than logically assessing them.

+## Objective of Project

+The main objective of the project is to develop a user-friendly computerized system which will enable the company(G General Trading) to run its business with minimal workload.

+## Proposed System

 In the new system, when new goods come to the store the stock manager will add them to the system through the GUI (graphical user interface) and they will be transferred to a storage facility.
 When a customer buys an item from the store, the salesperson will use the system to add a transaction and notify the stock manager to deliver the items from storage.
 Then the salesperson will confirm the transaction and will also print the receipt for the customer.

 The manager will use the new system to oversee all activities happening at the store.
 He/she will log in to the system and will be able to view and update staff information and also get comprehensive sales data report.
 At the end of each week the manager will be able to view or print the system generated report.